pydiverse/pydiverse.pipedag/docs/reference/config.rst

 The sqlalchmey engine `url`_ may include a database name which might not exist of first run of a pipedag instance.
 This parameter can be used to tell pipedag to create the database before it will try opening a database connection.

-The parameter is ineffective for the following sqlalchemy dialects:

-- mssql: we use `database.schema` in schema swapping, so databases are automatically created when setting up a stage
-- ibm_db2: so far, we only use `instance_id`_ as schema prefix and don't (need to) know how to create a new database

 avoid_drop_create_schema
 """"""""""""""""""""""""